 This is my guide to explore Prague.
 A few weeks ago, I had the pleasure of visiting Prague.
 First off let me just say….GO VISIT PRAGUE!
-Prague is my favourite place I have visited thus far and continue to be blown away by the beauty and uniqueness of this city.
-I am going to share with you my favourite things that I did, and some tips and tricks on how to do this city right!
+Prague is my favorite place I have visited thus far and continue to be blown away by the beauty and uniqueness of this city.
+I am going to share with you my favorite things that I did, and some tips and tricks on how to do this city right!

 Places to Go